kisom/kyleisom.net-archive/source/_posts/2012-02-26-autonomous-vehicle.markdown

 ![simple world example](/images/cs373/unit1/simple_world.png)

+You can see each cell in the world has a colour, and the robot's worldview consists of a 2D matrix of probabilities.

-Given a list of sensor readings, i.e. `['green', 'red']` and an list of corresponding motions in the form [y, x] such that `[1, 0]` is a movement downwards and `[0, 1]` is a movement right, the robot should be able to figure out where in the world it is.
+Given a list of sensor readings, i.e. `['green', 'red']` and a list of corresponding motions in the form [y, x] such that `[1, 0]` is a movement downwards and `[0, 1]` is a movement right, the robot should be able to figure out where in the world it is.
 All the example code